LaurieQiu/laurieqiu.github.io/_posts/2021-05-24-is-curing-patients-a-sustainable-business-model.md

 ---
 layout: post
-title: Is curing patients a sustainable business model?
+title: is curing patients a sustainable business model?
 ---

 What we should opt for, a permanent cure for patients or sustainable business growth?
 Would the two be less incompatible?